mantidproject/mantid/docs/source/concepts/FittingMinimizers.rst

 a substantially different algorithm.

-In most cases, the implementation of these algorithms is based on the `GNU Scientific Libraty routines for least-squares fitting
+In most cases, the implementation of these algorithms is based on the `GSL (GNU Scientific Library) library https://www.gnu.org/software/gsl/`__, and more specifically on the `GSL routines for least-squares fitting
 <https://www.gnu.org/software/gsl/manual/html_node/Least_002dSquares-Fitting.html#Least_002dSquares-Fitting>`__